saeid6780/WooCommerce-SwapPay/readme.txt

 3. Configure in **WooCommerce → Settings → Payments → SwapWallet**.

 == Changelog ==
+= 1.1.4 =
+* Add Compatibility with the woocommerce-currency-switcher plugin

 = 1.1.3 =
 * Send plugin version in User-Agent when creating invoices.